shreya-rgb/shreya-rgb/README.md

 ### 📄 Resume Screening Tool

-> A web app that automates resume parsing, ranking and filtering based on job requirements using natural language processing.
-Saves hours of manual screening work.
+> A web app that automates resume parsing, scoring, and ranking based on specific job criteria using natural language processing.
+HRs can shortlist the most relevant candidates efficiently and accurately.

 **Tech Stack:** Python, Flask, Machine Learning, MongoDB